alexc-MSFT/sharepoint-events-powerapp/README.md

 The look and feel has been designed to replicate that of the out of the box Web Part.

-This is a POC only and is provided as a sample to be customised/extended as required.
+The solution is functionally complete but is provided as a POC for you to customise/extend as required.

 ![image](https://user-images.githubusercontent.com/12395485/130237967-627e66c6-9ad3-4991-b14a-ced7e1207f21.png)